kaochen/KingsAndShips/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

 This is work in progress, use it carefully.
-It has been testing with Debian Stretch and Buster for now.
+It has been testing with Debian Stretch and Buster, Ubuntu 20.04 and 22.04 for now.
 Meson 0.37 is needed at the minimun.

 ### Dependencies
 ```
 apt install build-essential git cmake ninja-build gettext libxml++2.6-dev rpm debhelper
-apt install libsdl2-dev libsdl2-ttf-dev libfreetype6-dev libxml2-dev libsdl2-image-dev fonts-roboto
+apt install libsdl2-dev libsdl2-ttf-dev libfreetype6-dev libxml2-dev libsdl2-image-dev

 ```